splace/angle/README.md

 }
 ```

-# encoded as integers.
+# why integers.

-angles are symmetrical, no particular value is special, so a float representation with its higher precision closer to the zero value, is a mismatched behaviour.
+angles are symmetrical, no particular value is special, so a float representation with its higher precision closer to the zero value, is a mismatched characteristic.

+# Use

-angles (Angle/Phase and Direction types) shouldn't be multiplied with themselves or each other.
+Angle/Phase and Direction types shouldn't be multiplied amongst themselves.

-and, specifically, Direction's shouldn't be added/subtracted from other Directions.
+Direction's shouldn't be added/subtracted from other Directions.

-Formula, say involving sin/cos, with intermediate steps involving small angles, need to be handled with floats throughout (unless rounding errors when using this angle is determined to be OK). these intermediate steps might be considered as not being angles but Angle/Phase differences, so this might be expected.

 360 degrees (or 2Pi radians etc.) is just 0, and so is encoded/returned as 0 degrees. ( or 0 radians etc).

+in formula, say involving sin/cos, with intermediate steps involving small angles, angles need to be handled with floats throughout (unless rounding errors when using this angle is determined to be OK). these intermediate steps might be considered as not being angles but Phase differences, so this might be expected.

 Power of two fractions of a rotation, are represented exactly, eg. 64*BinaryDegree==RightAngle, but in general multiplying a scaled angle can result in an in-exact representation, eg. 90*Degree!=RightAngle, (but RightAngle/90==Degree) use the usual approaches to limit rounding errors.